seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

 - Images like Debian, Ubuntu, CentOS, etc are more also getting smaller over time (e.g. ubuntu slim, etc)

-# Kubernetes

-- Kubernetes is an open source container orchestration tool
-- Kubernetes = K8s
-- Container orchestration is the automated process of managing and deploying containers
-- Released by Google in 2015, now maintained by a large community of contributors
-- Runs on top of Docker (usually) as a set of APIs in containers
-- Provides API/CLI to manage clusters of containers
-- Many cloud providers offer managed Kubernetes clusters (e.g. AWS EKS, Azure AKS, Google GKE, etc)
-- Many vendors make distributions of Kubernetes (e.g. Docker EE, Red Hat OpenShift, Helm, etc)

 ## Handling Non-root users in containers and file permissions

 Gosu vs su-exec vs sudo vs chown